-Being a Singapore Permanent Resident allows you to achieve nearly all the same rights as its citizens, including staying and changing jobs freely, obtaining more priorities, having participation in retirement schemes and many many more.
+Being a Singapore Permanent Resident allows you to achieve nearly all the same rights as its citizens, including staying and changing jobs freely, obtaining more priorities, participating in retirement schemes, and many many more.
 If you wish to become a resident in the city-state, take a look at this blog as it provides you with an overview of the Permanent Residence (PR) Application so that you can decide which one is suitable for you the most.

-There are 3 main schemes for PR in Singapore as following:
+There are 3 main schemes for PR in Singapore as follows:

-It is the Global Investor Program for foreign investors who wish to apply for Singapore PR.
+The program is dedicated to foreign investors wishing to apply for Singapore PR.
 Your company must engage in the pre-specified list of approved sectors to qualify for this scheme.
 Under GIP, you can have either option:

 - Option A: Having at least S$2.5 million investment in a start-up or existing business